Khristina Chess

 Looking for an unforgettable collection of books similar to The Great Alone by Kristin Hannah?
-As an award-winning author and veteran blogger, I’ve spent over a decade analyzing and recommending the impactful novels about tough topics such as relationship violence, secret shame, and powerful women who triumph over evil.
+As an award-winning author and veteran blogger, I’ve spent over a decade analyzing and recommending the most impactful novels that portray tough topics like domestic abuse with epic storytelling and deeply relatable characters.

-You’ll find detailed reviews of these and several other favorites in the roundup below.
+You’ll find detailed reviews of a dozen of my favorites in the roundup below.
 In all of these novels, you will find strong women who struggle against intense, often traumatic situations, including twisted love.
 Some are historical.
 Some are set in winter.
 Some deal with violence and murder.
-I’m confident that you’ll love these books if you liked The Great Alone.
+I’m confident that you’ll find several new authors to love.

 Junior Missing by Khristina Chess